enviodev/docs/docs/overview.md

 # Overview

-Envio is a reliable real-time indexing solution that makes it easy to ingests events from EVM-compatible chains and process that data into to custom APIs.
+Envio is a reliable real-time indexing solution that makes it easy to ingests events from EVM-compatible chains and processes that data into custom APIs.
 These APIs are perfect for unlocking slick user-experiences in blockchain application frontends.

-Aim of Envio is to optimize developer experience of using an indexer, whilst providing fast, secure and reliable indexing service.
+The aim of Envio is to optimize developer experience of using an indexer, whilst providing fast, secure and reliable indexing service.

 ---